Trade marketing: Distributor/Dealer

 Distributors/givers are (part of the route to market) channel trade partners who act as a medium to ensure stock delivery/availability for the consumer across the geographies.
 The names of these entities are critical as they help in ensuring that the product is widely distributed and available for the end consumer.
 The key benefit of these entities is in ensuring that the distribution costs are lower for the manufacturer and simultaneously the products are available for the end consumer.
 The distributor and dealers operate on a base trade margin (factored in the cost of the product by the manufacturer).
 Along with the base margin the trade partners also get additional schemes/incentives which keep on varying from time to time and product to product.
 The dealer could be a Retailer (selling to end consumers directly), wholesaler (selling to other retailers primarily) or a modern retailer (i.e. self-service stores like the Walmart, Carrefour, Tesco, Auchan etc. which are into both consumer retailing and wholesaling).

 Sales outlet

 A Sales outlet means a retailer.
 A retailer is also one of the customers in trade marketing targets.
 Plans of trade marketing are targeting customers and shoppers.
 Therefore, trade marketing should provide sales outlets with customer & shopper-based value creation plans.
 Sales outlets (customers) are a place that manufacturer can meet shoppers and consumers.

 Methods of trade marketing

-The basic method of trade marketing focuses on sales fundamentals, such as Distribution, Display, Promotion and Price.
-With data and knowledge of sales fundamentals, trade marketing develops a market strategy aligned with brand strategy.
-In order to deliver sales volume and value, trade marketing supports sales forces with well-designed fundamental enhancement plans.
+Trade marketing methods center on the analysis of core sales fundamentals including distribution, display, promotion and price.
+Drawing on this analysis together with knowledge of those fundamentals, practitioners develop strategies intended to raise retail demand.
+Trade marketing supports sales teams by supplying structured plans designed to strengthen these fundamentals, with the aim of increasing both sales volume and value.